haiwenzhu/Design-Pattern/README.md

 ###Prototype
 Specify the kinds of object to create using a prototypical instance, and create new object by copying this prototype.

+###Singleton
+Ensure a class has only one instance, and provide a global point to access it.